mym0404/react-native-naver-map/README.md

 - [x] Location Service (23.04.10)
 - [ ] Implement Advanced Overlays <- 🔥
 - [x] Support Paper(Old Arch)
-- [ ] Support Expo with config plugin
+- [ ] Support Expo with config plugin(but you can use it already if your expo project has been ejected(prebuild) or creating config plugin manually)
 - [x] Release
 - [ ] Docs - Docusaurus docs